 - Park Royal Shopping Centre – the West Vancouver shopping mall remains open.

 - Tsawwassen Mills – most, but not all businesses at the outlet mall in Tsawwassen are open.

 Several major department stores closed initially.
-Most though are now reopening.
+Most though have now reopened.

 We’d love to list all retailers that have remained open or have reopened, especially smaller and locally-owned ones.
 That would be impossible though.
 Instead, below, we list places where you can find lists of what’s open in specific parts of the Lower Mainland.

 NOTE: The contents of this article are accurate to the best of our knowledge and as of the writing of this article.
 Things change, however, so see official venue websites for exact details.

 Other Resources for Finding Open Places

 At Vancouver’s Best Places we’d love to have a comprehensive list of shops, restaurants and other businesses that remain open during the current COVID-19 health crisis, including small single location places.
 That would be a big job, and far beyond what a small organization like ours could handle.
 Instead, we have compiled a list of other organizations and online resources that have their own lists of open places.

 Check out the following for other lists of places that are currently open: